Person playing puzzle game on phone

 Artwork and screenshots of Maze Machina game

-Maze Machina is an unusul game that’s half puzzler, half turn-based combat game.
-You play as a tiny hero trapped inside an ever-changing labyrinth controlled by an evil Automatron.
-You must use the weapons, power-ups, and tricks that the labyrinth offers you in order to escape.
+Maze Machina is an unusual game that’s half puzzler, half turn-based combat game.
+You play as a tiny hero trapped inside an ever-changing labyrinth controlled by an evil Automatron, and need to use the weapons, power-ups, and tricks that the labyrinth offers you in order to escape.

-This is a thoroughly engaging game that you can get lost in for hours, or pick up and play for a few minutes between commitments.
-Games last just 5-10 minutes on average, and there are five unique game modes to explore.
-The gameplay is simple to get started, but difficult to master: perfect!
+This is a thoroughly engaging game that I’ve found equally good for getting lost in for hours, or casually playing for a few minutes between commitments.
+Games last just 5-10 minutes on average, and there are five unique modes to explore.
+It’s simple enough to pick up the gameplay, but definitely difficult to master!

 Laser Overload